-Like many people, I always looked forward to Kathie Lee Gifford’s Christmas specials only to see how they were reviewed by Tom Shales.
-Here’s the Washington Post TV critic’s assessments of Gifford’s holiday shows and other performances.
-(Thanks to the Evanston Public Library Periodicals Department for research assistance.)
+Like many people, I always looked forward to Kathie Lee Gifford’s Christmas specials only so I could see how they were negatively reviewed by Tom Shales.
+Here are the former Washington Post TV critic’s assessments of Gifford’s holiday shows and other performances over the years:

 February 29, 1988